Fairytale (album): History

 Fairytale finds Donovan evolving his styles further towards British folk, especially on songs such as "Summer Day Reflection Song" and "Jersey Thursday".
 "Sunny Goodge Street" foreshadows the jazzy feel and descriptions of life in urban London that Donovan would continue to explore over the next two years.
 Like his previous album What's Bin Did and What's Bin Hid, Fairytale primarily features Donovan singing and playing mouth harp and acoustic guitar.
 Shawn Phillips is playing the extra twelve-string guitar.

 For release in the US, Hickory Records added a cover of Buffy Sainte-Marie's "Universal Soldier" and removed a cover of Bert Jansch's "Oh Deed I Do".
-Donovan's recording of "Universal Soldier" was released in the US as a single the previous September, and was achieving some chart success.
+Donovan's recording of "Universal Soldier" was released in the US as a single the previous September, and was achieving some chart success, and "The Ballad of a Crystal Man" had previously appeared on his EP The Universal Soldier in August.

 The Canadian pressing, issued on the British Pye label, omitted "Belated Forgiveness Plea" but included "Oh Deed I Do" and "Universal Soldier".

 Record World said that the single "Sunny Goodge Street "has an elusive beauty" and that "the poetic images all ring true and the melody is simple."